 - Play video games with your child.
 Playing together helps monitor the content and determine which games are appropriate for your child.

 - Monitor the amount of violence in the games children play.
-We know that television viewing of violence and aggression tends to encourage aggressive behavior.
+Television viewing of violence and aggression tends to encourage aggressive behavior.
 Recent research suggests a similar relationship with playing violent video games.

 - Use the E.S.R.B. ratings listed on the box.
 E is appropriate for Everyone, age 6 and up.
 T means appropriate for Teens or youth, 12 and up.
 M ratings are for mature audiences and are not appropriate for any age youth.
 Parents need to use these ratings, because most stores don't enforce them.

 - Pay attention to the attitudes expressed toward gender roles in video games.
 In many games, women are acted upon rather than initiators of action.
-Games that are geared more toward boys such as military adventures, sports, or monster chasing tend to have few positive female characters.
+Games aimed at boys such as military adventures, sports, or monster chasing tend to have few positive female characters.
 Try to select games that portray both genders positively.

-By following the above suggestions, you can maximize the positive effects of video games.
+By following these suggestions, you can maximize the positive effects of video games.
 For instance, they can increase motivation for some children.
 Also, computers offer quick and clear feedback about performance, with no judgment.
 Finally, many computer games promote a feeling of mastery for their participants.

 American Academy of Child & Adolescent Psychiatry.
 (2015, June).
 Video games and children: Playing with violence, No. 91.